magnus-leksell/zen-quote/README.md

 $ npm run build-css
 ```

 which will construct and minimize `public/css/zen.css`.
-Depends on the [node-sass](https://www.npmjs.com/package/node-sass) library.

 #### Build static files for production